 Online dating is not as scary, or as creepy as some may think.
 In a time where ‘Googling’ is a verb and adding people to Facebook the moment you meet them is considered the norm, it only seems natural that there are online outlets for singles to mingle, as well.

 I met my current boyfriend on an online dating website, OK Cupid, and we have been together for almost three years.
 I didn’t even join the website looking for dates in the first place; a friend in the States told me to join simply because I would like all the quizzes and little games on it.
 Yet being friendly, open and virtually-street smart, certainly has its rewards.
+If you are the kinky type, you can comfortably show off the vibrators and dildos you got from www.pluglust.com.
+You do not even have to worry about other people finding out about your stuff.

 There is no guarantee you won’t have a couple of weird messages, but these always make for hilarious stories over cocktails with the girls later.
 I’ve had outright requests for one night stands, marriage proposals and introductory life stories that span for five or six paragraphs.
 I never responded to these, instead only responding to messages where I could see time was taken to read my profile and effort spent on finding some common ground to start chatting on.